Judge won't jail Statue of Liberty climber

 A Manhattan federal magistrate on Friday refused to jail Statue of Liberty climber Patricia Okoumou for violating her bail conditions by getting arrested in another protest of immigration policies while awaiting sentencing.

-U.S. Magistrate Gabriel Gorenstein instead ordered electronic monitoring and home detention until her sentencing.
+U.S. Magistrate Gabriel Gorenstein described her as a professional protester who made her living by lawbreaking to get publicity to earn donations, and instead ordered electronic monitoring and home detention until her sentencing on March 19.

+“I am hopeful that Ms. Okoumou may feel that the risk to her from committing another crime in the next three weeks is something she will not want to take,” Gorenstein said.

+Okoumou, who threatened to go on a hunger strike if jailed, said afterward — as she has before — that she would obey bail conditions that prohibit her from breaking the law.
+“I don’t think he sees me as a criminal,” she told reporters outside the courtroom.

-Okoumou, 45, of Staten Island, was convicted of trespass and interfering with government functions for scaling the pedestal of the Statue of Liberty last July 4 in a protest of Trump administration family separation policies, leading to the evacuation of Liberty Island.
+A naturalized immigrant from the Democratic Republic of the Congo, Okoumou, 45, of Staten Island, was convicted in December of trespass and other charges for scaling the Statue of Liberty’s pedestal last July Fourth to protest Trump administration family separation policies, leading to a Liberty Island evacuation.

-Her sentencing is scheduled for March 19.
-But she was arrested again last week in Texas for trespassing for scaling a building that belonged to Southwest Key, an organization housing detained immigrant children, and refusing to come down.
+She faces up to 18 months in prison, but prosecutors asked Gorenstein to immediately jail her after her arrest last week in Austin, Texas, for trespass for scaling a building occupied by Southwest Key, an organization housing detained immigrant children, and refusing to leave.

-Federal prosecutors in New York asked Gorenstein to detain her until she is sentenced as a result of violating a condition of bail that required her to not break any federal state or local law.

-She was arrested for trespass by Austin police and released, but has not been convicted.

-Prosecutors, in court filings, said the Texas arrest showed she was a danger to the community if she remained free.
-But Okoumou’s defense team disputed that.

-“We will gladly concede that she is a danger to the specific community of Trump administration officials and instruments who profit, politically or otherwise, from the destruction of immigrant families,” lawyer Rhidaya Trivedi wrote.
-“But a danger to the community at large, Ms. Okoumou is not.”
+They said her July Fourth protest had come just after a state court dismissed a minor charge from another protest on condition she not break the law again, and that since her conviction French officials twice had to remove her from the Eiffel Tower, in addition to her Texas arrest.

+“Enough is enough,” prosecutor Bret Kalikow told the judge in a courtroom filled with about 40 Okoumou supporters who had staged a rally outside before the hearing began.

+“I think we would all be in the same courtroom,” he said, “though you might not be at the [defense] table.”

+In addition to home detention, Gorenstein also ordered Okoumou to look for a job, but he made no promises about her liberty after March 19, telling Kuby.
+“I have not made any decision on sentencing.”

-On Wednesday, Gorenstein visited Liberty Island to view the surroundings as an aid to sentencing.
-Okoumou was present at the site visit, but didn’t say anything.
+On Wednesday, Gorenstein visited Liberty Island to view the surroundings to help him decide on a sentence.
+Okoumou was present at the site visit but didn’t speak, nor did she say anything to the judge during Friday’s hearing.

+But at a news conference after she was outfitted with her electronic ankle bracelet — which Kuby called a “slave bracelet” — Okoumou was asked whether she would commit to no longer break the law.

 Comments